 OTC Medications

-If your dog has seasonal allergies, then giving oral antihistamines in conjunction with wiping or washing allergens off your dog is very helpful in preventing itching.
+If your dog has seasonal allergies, then adding a topical to their treatment plan can be very helpful in preventing itching.

 When bathing a dog for allergies, it is important to leave the lather on your dog for five to 10 minutes before rinsing and to thoroughly rinse the shampoo with cool water.
 Do not use hot water because it can dry their skin and make the itching worse.
 Aim for bathing itchy dogs no more than one to two times per week to control itching.